 - The corporation's classes of stock and shares outstanding

-In addition to the 5471 information return filed by the corporation, a separate report is needed for each U.S. shareholder, officer, or director who meets the 50 percent criterion above.
+In addition to the 5471 information return filed by the corporation, a separate report is needed for each U.S. shareholder, officer, or director who meets the 50% criterion above.
 This report lists the person's income from the foreign corporation in dividends and other income and investments.
-This individual report, called a Summary of Shareholder's Income from Foreign Corporation, is given to the person, who must include the income on his or her tax return.
+This individual report, called a summary of shareholder's income from foreign corporation, is given to the person, who must include the income on their tax return.

 The income received by the individuals and the tax on that income is separate from the corporate income tax the company pays.

-For more details on where your CFC income is included on your income tax return, see this IRS article with instructions for Form 5471.
+Details on where your CFC income is included on your income tax return is available on in the instructions for Form 5471.

-The Controlled Foreign Corporation status is complicated and knowing whether you must report your income as a shareholder in a CFC is tricky.
-The general information in this article is just an overview, and it's not intended to be tax or legal advice.
+The CFC status is complicated, and knowing whether you must report your income as a shareholder in a CFC is tricky.
 Talk with your tax professional if you think you might need to report income from your foreign earnings and pay tax on that income.